covid-at-home/covid-at-home/level1.md

 {{ site.breakout_begin }}

 Here you will need up-to-date local information.
-Walks outside may well be illegal where you are, and much of this advice may actually be mandatory.
-You may be asked or required to do other things, not on this list.
+Walks outside may well be illegal where you are (for a time), while much of this advice may actually be mandatory.
+You may be asked or required to do other things not on this list, like [wearing a mask in public or having your temperature taken before buying groceries](https://www.sciencemag.org/news/2020/03/not-wearing-masks-protect-against-coronavirus-big-mistake-top-chinese-scientist-says).
 Let up-to-date local information guide you where there are conflicts between that and this text.

 {{ site.breakout_end }}